 "He was a jeweler and a watchmaker by trade.
 Business went up.
 It went down.
 It went sideways," Eshoo said.
 "These startups are the definition of small, and we want them to succeed!"

 This week, Eshoo and Rep. Ro Khanna, D-Santa Clara, co-sponsored legislation that argues tech startups face the same kind of economic risk Eshoo’s dad did.
-New businesses commonly fail at the rate of 20% a year, according to the Bureau of Labor Statistics.
-Silicon Valley startups fail at the rate of 90%.
+New businesses commonly fail at the rate of 20 percent a year, according to the Bureau of Labor Statistics.
+Silicon Valley startups fail at the rate of 80 percent in 2019.

 "There are going to be winners and losers.
 The startup environment has always been like that," said Rachel Massaro, vice president and director of research of the nonprofit Joint Venture Silicon Valley.